mui/mui-x/docs/data/tree-view/headless/headless.md

 <p class="description">Experiment with headless tree view</p>

-Open the console and interact with the tree view to see the expanded items being logged:
+Interact with the tree view to see the expanded items being logged:

 {{"demo": "HeadlessTreeView.js"}}